JACKMUNGAI001/volunteer_system/README.md

    python main.py

 ## Usage

+-  ```bash
+   python main.py

-Run python main.py to launch the interactive menu.
+To launch the interactive menu.
 Select an option (1-10):
+Welcome to the Volunteer System!
 1. Add Event: Create an event with name, date, location, required skills, and description.
 2. List Events: Display all events in a table.
 3.Add Volunteer: Add a volunteer with name, email, phone, and skills.